parphyonov/Responsive-Layout/README.md

 ## Step 4 Breakpoints are in place, layout matches the three mockups

 ## Step 5 Linked the navigation menu to the correct sections of the page using IDs to link to anchor tags

+## Step 6 Checked the code for validity by running it through an HTML and CSS validators